Leipzig keep Bayern waiting for Bundesliga title

 Having been brought down in the area, Forsberg picked himself up and converted a penalty as Leipzig trimmed Bayern's lead at the top to seven points with three games left.

-The Bundesliga takes a break next weekend forcing Bayern to wait for another chance to clinch the title before they host Borussia Moenchengladbach on May 8.
+The Bundesliga takes a break next weekend, forcing Bayern to wait for another chance to clinch the title when they host Borussia Moenchengladbach on May 8.

+Gladbach moved into seventh, four points from the European places, after a 5-0 thrashing of Arminia Bielefeld, having raced into a three-goal lead in the opening 18 minutes.

+Breel Embolo opened the scoring on six minutes after an attack down the right, then Marcus Thuram fired in with a quarter of an hour gone.

 JOIN OUR PULSE COMMUNITY!